michaelbZA/my-website/content/posts/python-series/04-python-foundations-data-structures.md

 ## What's Next?

-Now that we've covered Python's core data structures, the next post will explore functions, modules, and file I/O—essential tools for organizing your code and working with external data.
+Now that we've covered Python's core data structures, the next post will explore functions, modules, and file I/O—essential tools for organising your code and working with external data.

 Stay tuned for Post 5: Functions, Modules & File I/O!